 The values jump when crossing a branch cut:

-The inverse trigonometric functions can be rewritten in terms of the logarithm function with complex arguments:
+The inverse cotangent function can be rewritten in terms of the logarithm function with complex arguments: